davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 22-APR-2024
 * OpenMeteoEDA_202306_v003 compares error for deep soil temperature predictions for new city
 * OpenMeteoEDA_202306_v003 downloads data for a third city
+* OpenMeteoEDA_202306_v003 processes data for a third city